syncfusion-content/winui-docs/winui/NumberBox/Formatting.md

 ## Change the percent value format

-You can apply percent format to the value of a `Numberbox` control by configuring an instance of a `PercentFormatter` class and assigning it to the `NumberFormatter` property.
+You can apply percent format to the value of a `NumberBox` control by configuring an instance of a `PercentFormatter` class and assigning it to the `NumberFormatter` property.
 You can also apply custom formats to the `NumberBox` control using the `CustomFormat` property.
 By default, the value of `NumberFormatter` and `CustomFormat` properties value is **null**.

 {% tabs %}
 {% highlight XAML %}